WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/portal_guide.md

 3. Input your .ipa, which is the app you just downloaded

-4. Input your .p12 and .mobileprovision from the Certificates folder, password is WSF
+4. Input your .p12 and .mobileprovision from the Certificates folder, the password is WSF

-5. Click on Submit, and then install - If this does not work, go into Portal settings and toggle Signer 2.0
+5. Click on Submit, and then install

 6. The app should now appear on your homescreen